CIEE Amsterdam Social Sciences

 Classes comprised of so many different nationalities offer a wide range of perspectives.
 This diversity enables students to analyze and discuss issues from multiple viewpoints.
 Participation in the CIEE Study Center at the University of Amsterdam not only helps students develop a better comprehension of Europe in an international comparative perspective, but also enhances their ability to communicate with people from other countries, important in light of today’s globalization and increasingly international work environments.

 When studying at the Universiteit van Amsterdam, students should anticipate that faculty will expect greater responsibility and initiative in a less structured environment than at their home universities.
 Courses stress critical thinking and writing.
-Students are required by Tulane to enroll in at least one Dutch Language course.
+Students are strongly encouraged by Tulane to enroll in at least one Dutch Language course.
 For the remaining courses, students enroll in a combination of CIEE and university courses.

 Fields of Study